Velinsky/shieldsbot/readme.md

 - next wow // will print all of no timzeone set yet
 - next wow GMT+7 // sets as default for user
 - next wow // if has default, will print in default
 - next wow all // will print all even with timzone set

+##### monsters
+- !monster [name]
+- !monsters display carousel of todays monsters with the newest in the first pos

+# cfg
+radiant-chamber-55022.herokuapp.com/callback